Simiran987/AZ-900/README.md

 * Grouping of resources
 * Holds logically related resources
 * Typically organizing by
--Type
+- Type
--Lifecycle (app, environment)
+- Lifecycle (app, environment)
--Department
+- Department
--Billing,
+- Billing,
--Location or combination of those
+- Location or combination of those

 **Resource Manager**
 * Management Layer for all resources and resource groups